 Day 5) Same woods different day.
 The challenges will be dynamic, changing with the situation, but the system will be the same.
 We pack up camp, hike, learn along the way, and debrief at the end of the day.
 We will focus on decision making styles, communication techniques through mini lessons, and real life practice.

-After trekking through the Cascade wilderness you will walk away with
+After trekking through the Cascades wilderness, you will walk away with:

 - a deeper knowledge of what it means to work in a team

 Any incoming undergraduate student is eligible to apply for WILD Complete the online application form and we will contact you within a week to verify if space is available.

 Participants who have been accepted will need to fill out an official registration form and sign paperwork.
 Through our partnership with the Outdoor Programs we will be able to provide all group gear.
 Personal gear such as backpacks, sleeping bags, raincoats will be aviable for use.

 Some scholarships are available and you will be able to indicate your needs on the official registration form.